Commodore PET: Release

 Although the machine was moderately successful, there were frequent complaints about the tiny calculator-like keyboard, often referred to as a "chiclet keyboard" because the keys resembled the chewing gum it was named after.
+Unlike most computer keyboards, chiclet or regular, the keys on the PET's original keyboard were also squarely aligned.
+This was not entirely unprecedented—previously seen in the Smith Premier typewriter—but it was unusual if not uncomfortable for experienced typists.
 The key tops also tended to rub off easily.
 Reliability was fairly poor, although that was common in many early microcomputers.
 Because of the poor keyboard on the PET, external replacement ones quickly appeared.
-The PET had somewhat of a competitive advantage over its Apple II and TRS-80 rivals as both were using relatively primitive integer BASICs for their first six months on the market while the PET had a full-featured BASIC with floating point support, a sophisticated screen editor, and lowercase letters, the last being a feature that the two competing platforms would not have for a few years.
+The PET had somewhat of a competitive advantage over its Apple II and TRS-80 rivals as both were using relatively primitive integer BASICs for their first six months on the market while the PET had a full-featured BASIC with floating-point support, a sophisticated screen editor, and lowercase letters, the last being a feature that the two competing platforms would not have for a few years.
 On the other hand, Commodore were a year behind Apple and Tandy in making disk drives available for their computers.

 In 1979, Commodore replaced the original PET 2001 with an improved model known as the 2001-N (the N was short for "New").
 The new machine used a standard green-phosphor monitor in place of the white in the original 2001.

 It now had a conventional, full-sized keyboard and no longer sported the built-in cassette recorder.
-The kernel ROM was upgraded to add support for Commodore's newly-introduced disk drive line.
+The kernel ROM was upgraded to add support for Commodore's newly introduced disk drive line.

 It was offered in 8 KB, 16 KB, or 32 KB models as the 2001-N8, 2001-N16, and 2001-N32 (the 8 KB models were dropped soon after introduction).
 The 2001-N switched to using conventional DRAM instead of the 6550 (1kx4) SRAM in the original model.
 PET 2001-8Ns had eight 2108 (8kx1) DRAMs and 2001-16Ns used sixteen 2108s.
 The PET 4016 used eight 4116 (16kx1) chips.
 All 32K PETs used sixteen 4116 chips.
 Finally, Commodore added a machine-language monitor to the kernel ROM that could be accessed by jumping to any memory location with a BRK instruction.
 It did not include a built-in assembler and required the user to enter hexadecimal numbers for coding.